-Employees' Pension Plan and Volunteer Fireman's Pension Plan, as more fully described in Note 6.
+Employees' Pension Plan, as more fully described in Note 6.

 D. Government-wide and Fund Financial Statements

 The government-wide financial statements (the statement of net assets and the statement of activities) report information on all of the nonfiduciary activities of the primary government.
 For the most part, the effect of interfund activity has been removed from these statements.
 Governmental activities, which normally are supported by taxes and intergovernmental revenue, are reported separately from business-type activities, which rely to a significant extent on fees and charges for support.